Featured Work Sample

 Key Competencies Demonstrated

-Transferability to Nonprofit & Corporate Environments
+Transferability to Professional Environments

 This framework directly translates to multiple professional contexts: